yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 {% endhighlight %}

 The number 54687 is a total number of Hits-of-Code in your code base.
-The principle behind this number is primitive&mdash;every time a line of code is modified, created or deleted in a Git commit, the counter increments.
+The principle behind this number is primitive---every time a line of code is modified, created or deleted in a Git commit, the counter increments.

 The main reason why this metric is better than LoC is that